rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 - Good understanding of the Apache Hadoop ecosystem
 - IAM integration
-- Benefits of pre-emptible nodes
+- Benefits of preemptible nodes
 - Best practices for migrating Hadoop clusters to Dataproc, such as always separating data from storage by using GCS
 - Best practices for optimizing performance